What is Lindy Hop?

-This clip features what is generally considered to be the first example of the Lindy Hop on film.
+This clip features one of the first examples of the Lindy Hop on film.
 Vaudevillian James Barton in blackface introduces three couples the third of which is "Shorty" George Snowden and a very young looking girl identified only as "Little Bea".
 This may not be exactly the Lindy Hop as we think of it today, they even end it with a Cakewalk, but it's a start.
 Appropriately enough the band is Chick Webb's.

 Whitey's Lindy Hoppers were without question the best performance swing dance group ever.
 Shown here in a clip from a Marx Brothers movie, the dancers in order of appearance are: Dorothy Miller & Johnny Ennis, Leon James & Norma Miller, Snookie Beasley & Willa Mae Ricker and Ella Gibson & George Greenidge.
-Norma Miller is actually still with us - at 99 years of age she still travels to swing events all around the world!
+Once again the racists undertones (overtones?) are strong, but the dancing is spectacular.